Merce Cunningham: Exhibitions

 There have been numerous exhibitions dedicated to Cunningham's work.
 Also, his visual art was represented by Margarete Roeder Gallery until her death on December 11, 2023.

 The major exhibition Invention: Merce Cunningham & Collaborators at the New York Public Library for the Performing Arts closed on October 13, 2007.

-Merce Cunningham: Dancing on the Cutting Edge, an exhibition of recent design for MCDC, opened at the Museum of Contemporary Art, North Miami, in January 2007.
+Merce Cunningham: Dancing on the Cutting Edge, an exhibition of recent design for MCDC, opened at the Museum of Contemporary Art in North Miami in January 2007.

-A trio of exhibitions devoted to John Cage, Robert Rauschenberg, and Merce Cunningham, curated by Ron Bishop, was shown in the spring of 2002 at the Gallery of Fine Art, Edison College, Fort Myers, Florida.
+A trio of exhibitions devoted to John Cage, Robert Rauschenberg, and Merce Cunningham was curated by Ron Bishop and shown in the spring of 2002 at the Gallery of Fine Art at Edison College in Fort Myers, Florida.

-A major exhibition about Cunningham and his collaborations, curated by Germano Celant, was first seen at the Fundació Antoni Tàpies in Barcelona in 1999, and subsequently at the Fundação de Serralves, Porto, Portugal, 1999; the Museum Moderner Kunst Stiftung Ludwig, Vienna, 2000; and the Museo d'Arte Contemporanea, Castello di Rivoli, Turin, 2000.
+A major exhibition about Cunningham and his collaborations, curated by Germano Celant, was first seen at the Fundació Antoni Tàpies in Barcelona in 1999, and subsequently at the Fundação de Serralves in Porto, Portugal in 1999; the Museum Moderner Kunst Stiftung Ludwig in Vienna in 2000; and at the Museo d'Arte Contemporanea, Castello di Rivoli in Turin in 2000.